 The apostles were given both authority and power, when Jesus came in His kingdom.
 The apostles were directly led by the Holy Spirit of God.
 Jesus told them, in Acts 1, verse 8; “But you shall receive power, after the Holy Ghost is come upon you: And ye shall be witnesses unto Me, both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”

 Jesus said to His apostles, in John 14:26; “But the Comforter, which is the Holy Ghost, whom the Father will send in My name, the same shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”

 And speaking of when the apostles would be persecuted, and be brought before rulers, for their faith, Jesus told them in Luke 12:12; “For the Holy Ghost shall teach you, in the same hour what ye ought to say.”

 And so all those things were a part of what the apostles would receive for following Jesus.
-That was Peter’s question; Remember..
+That was Peter’s question..
 “What then will there be for us?”
 So then those things are all a part of what would be for them.
 Not necessarily for us, but for them!

 Now here’s what specifically applies to us, and to everyone..
-Jesus said, in Mathew 19, verses 29 & 30; “And every one, that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my name’s sake, shall receive an hundredfold, and shall inherit everlasting life.
+Jesus said, in Mathew 19, verses 29 & 30; “And everyone, that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my name’s sake, shall receive an hundredfold, and shall inherit everlasting life.
 But many that are first shall be last; And the last shall be first.”